amitkrishna/FrontEnd_Exercise/README.md

 # OneMonth-Front_end

-One Month Front End courses on HTML , CSS , Javascript.
+One Month Front End courses on Jquery and Responsive Design.